- Easy balanced meal vs. low-fat food

 Turn this recipe into an easy balanced meal:

-Add broccoli, serve on rice and add a dollop of (not low-fat) Greek Yogurt, sour cream or cottage cheese, along with a little pepper.
+Add broccoli, serve on rice and add a dollop of full-fat Greek Yogurt, sour cream or cottage cheese, along with a little pepper.

 Here are more of Jack Monroe‘s recipes.

 If you like cooking with the music on, give this song a whirl.
 The lyrics are “Love’s not a hard thing to find.”
 Just like the ingredients in this recipe.

 Sharing what I learned makes the 10 years I STRUGGLED worth it

 What’s your favourite easy balanced meal?